githubsowmyajs/Blood-Bank-Management-System/README.md

-Future Enhancements
+# Future Enhancements

-User Role Management: Different access levels for users, such as admin, staff, and guest.
+1.User Role Management: Different access levels for users, such as admin, staff, and guest.

-Email Notifications: Automatic notifications for low stock levels and request approvals.
+2.Email Notifications: Automatic notifications for low stock levels and request approvals.

-Data Analytics: Reports and analytics on blood donations, stocks, and requests.
+3.Data Analytics: Reports and analytics on blood donations, stocks, and requests.